Karobben/Karobben.github.io/source/_posts/Bioinfor/Bioconda.md

 ImportError: /lib64/libc.so.6: version 'GLIBC_2.17' not found
 </pre>

 This error is very wired.
 When you have sudo right, you can solve it easily.
-But when you don't have sudo right, I believe that the quickest way to "solve", bypass actually, this problem is donw-grade your libraries.
+But when you don't have sudo right, I believe that the quickest way to "solve", bypass actually, this problem is down-grade your libraries.
 Most of time, the conflict comes from `zlib` and  `Xz`.
 This is not the only way to solve it in CentOS 6.

 ```bash
 conda install Xz==5.2.3 zlib==1.2.8 #numpy==1.9.3